Army mobile laboratory Soldiers participate in STEM recruiting events in New York City

+NEW YORK – American Soldiers from the U.S. Army’s one-of-a-kind 1st Area Medical Laboratory recently supported Science, Technology, Engineering and Mathematics (STEM) recruiting events at two high schools in New York City.

 Sgt.
-Bashiru C. Alhassan speaks with students during a recruiting event.
-Alhassan, Sgt.
+Bashiru C. Alhassan, Sgt.
 Dennis Chantia and Spc.
-Stacy M. Radtke from the 1st Area Medical Laboratory talked to students during STEM recruiting events at Brooklyn High School for Law and Technology and Hempstead High School in New York City.
-Courtesy photo.
+Stacy M. Radtke from the Aberdeen Proving Ground, Maryland-based 1st Area Medical Laboratory talked to students at the STEM events at Brooklyn High School for Law and Technology and Hempstead High School.

+In addition to the 1st Area Medical Laboratory Soldiers, the “I Will Graduate” program also featured the New York Police Department and New York Fire Department.

+As the U.S. Army’s sole mobile laboratory, the 1st Area Medical Laboratory performs surveillance, laboratory testing and health hazard assessments of environmental, occupational, endemic disease and Chemical, Biological, Radiological, Nuclear and Explosives (CBRNE) threats to support force protection and Weapons of Mass Destruction missions.

 |Date Taken: